DataDog/datadog-backstage-plugins/CONTRIBUTING.md

 ### Contributing to reporting bugs

-If you think you have found a bug in <PROJECT_NAME> feel free to report it.
+If you think you have found a bug in datadog-backstage-plugins feel free to report it.
 When creating issues, you will be presented with a template to fill.
 Please, fill as much as you can from that template, including steps to reproduce your issue, so we can address it quicker.

-### Contributing to triaging issues

-Triaging issues is a great way to contribute to an open source project.
-Some actions you can perform on an open by someone else issue that will help addressing it sooner:

-- Trying to reproduce the issue.
-If you can reproduce the issue following the steps the reporter provided, add a comment specifying that you could reproduce the issue.
-- Finding duplicates.
-If there is a bug, there might be a chance that it was already reported in a different issue.
-If you find an already reported issue that is the same one as the one you are triaging, add a comment with "Duplicate of" followed by the issue number of the original one.
-- Asking the reporter for more information if needed.
-Sometimes the reporter of an issue doesn’t include enough information to work on the fix, i.e. lack of steps to reproduce, not specifying the affected version, etc. If you find a bug that doesn’t have enough information, add a comment tagging the reporter asking for the missing information.